GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 ---
 ```

-## Step 4: Visualisation and Styling of the Model Outputs
+## Step 4: Visualization and Styling of the Model Outputs and creating the Print Map

 <!-- Is a video necessary for this chapter? -->